Upgrade your online checkout

 - Duplicate your current theme:

 - Click Actions and then click Duplicate: A duplicate (and unpublished) version of your current theme is created.

 From More themes, find your duplicated theme, and then click Actions > Edit code.
 Make your edits and test them using this duplicate and unpublished version of your theme.

 Open the checkout.liquid file.

-Preview the checkout.liquid file from your duplicated theme using the new version of Shopify checkout:
+Preview the checkout.liquid file from your duplicated theme using the new Shopify checkout:

 If you don't encounter any errors during your tests, then your checkout is compatible with the new version of Shopify checkout.
 You can upgrade to the new version of Shopify checkout and update your theme.